 If the class chant Om, listen and just let the sound pass through you, join in the chant when you feel comfortable.

 Take your time, move slowly and mindfully and do not rush to progress, the more you focus on alignment and basic postures the greater the benefits, there is no point adding additional stresses by trying to do too much too soon.
 Practise regularly and safely.
 This is why yoga is referred to as a practice.

 4 What to wear

 Always practise with bare feet.
-Comfortable clothes that you can move in and do not cause a distraction are ideal, so that you can perform postures that fold, twist or even invert the body confidently and not spend your time adjusting your clothing.
-Don’t forget socks and a something warm for the final relaxation.
+Wear comfortable clothes that you can move in that do not cause distractions, so that you can perform postures that fold, twist or even invert the body confidently without spending time adjusting your clothing.

 A non- slip yoga mat is essential, many classes do supply these.
 However, your own mat is a good investment.

 Savasana (the corpse pose); is the most important part of the class, please make sure that you stay and enjoy this experience.
 Savasana allows the body and mind to recover and integrate the yoga practices into your daily life.
 Yoga encourages good habits and new neurological pathways to form, during savasana this information can be processed.